sefara package¶

 If tuples, the elements are

-.Like transforms, checkers are called with this ResourceCollection instance as an argument.
+(path, name, args, kwargs).Like transforms, checkers are called with this ResourceCollection instance as an argument.
 Unlike transforms, checkers should NOT mutate the resources.
 They are expected to return a list or generator of three element tuples,

-is a string error message if validation was unsuccesful (None otherwise).By returning
+(resource, attempted, problem)whereresourceis a Resource in this collection,attemptedis True if validation was attempted on this resource, andproblemis a string error message if validation was unsuccesful (None otherwise).By returning

-in the tuple above, checkers indicate that a resource did not conform to the schema the checker knows how to validate.
+attempted=Falsein the tuple above, checkers indicate that a resource did not conform to the schema the checker knows how to validate.
 For example, a checker might be verifying that files pointed to by resources exist, but some resource may not specify any file.
-In this case, the checker should setattempted=False
+In this case, the checker should setattempted=False.
+Another checker in use may know how to validate that resource.
+Thesefara-checktool reports any resources that were not attempted by any checker as an error.Checkers should generate a tuple for every resource in the collection in the order they appear in the collection.

 include_environment_checkers : boolean [optional, default: True]